Amputation Prevention Alliance Programs & Resources

 Dialogue with the ADA: Addressing Opportunities & Challenges of Preventing Diabetes-Related Amputations

-Amputations are on the rise in the United States.
-There were over 154,000 diabetes-related amputations that took place in the United States last year—a 75% increase in just a decade.
+Amputations are on the rise in the United States—154,000 people with diabetes undergo amputation each year.
+As high as 80% of non-traumatic lower limb amputations happen due to diabetes complications and most are preventable.
 There are several barriers and challenges in preventing amputations for people living with diabetes.
 Systemic bias, a lack of access to care, and a general lack of awareness about conditions that can lead to amputation are largely responsible for this increase.

 During this one-hour webinar, our panelists discussed diabetes-related amputation prevention in the U.S., including understanding the gaps in the health care system, empowering patients in their care journey, and the research opportunities for amputation prevention.
 Additionally, our panel of clinical experts discussed ways health care professionals can work to decrease the number of diabetes-related amputations and how to shift major amputations to a last-resort option.